ihmeuw/vivarium_cluster_tools/tdd-plan.md

 - No new dependencies required (`requests` is already installed via `vivarium_dependencies`).
-- A Slack Workflow with a webhook trigger (see setup steps above).
+- A Slack Bot App with the scopes listed above, installed to the workspace.
-- The webhook URL stored in `PSIMULATE_SLACK_WEBHOOK` on the cluster.
+- The bot token stored in `PSIMULATE_SLACK_BOT_TOKEN` on the cluster.
 - PR #302 (Jobmon refactor) must be merged (it already is on this branch).

 ---